yangsec888/www_wmap/Setup.md

 deploy@www:~$ sudo vi /etc/nginx/sites-available/www_wmap
 ```

-### 11.2.
-Configure the web server:
+### 2.13 Configure the Web Server
-Make sure it's tight up with your Puma application configuration.
-Refer to [nginx.conf](/config/nginx.conf) for more details.
+We use Nginx web server for performance consideration.
+Make sure to tight up with your Nginx application configuration.
+Refer to [nginx.conf](/config/nginx/default.conf) for more details.

-### 11.3.
-Run Nginx as Service
+#### Run Nginx as Service
 You can also use our deployment [nginx.service](/config/systemd/nginx.service) under Ubuntu 18.0.4 instance for further reference.

-## 12. Setup Ubuntu Firewall:
+### 2.14 Setup Ubuntu Firewall
 How to [Setup a Firewall with UFW](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04) on Ubuntu:

-## 13. Setup Postfix as Send Only SMTP Server
+## 2.15 Setup Postfix as Send Only SMTP Server
 The App would need to send out notification email of async jobs.
 Such as upon successful asset discovery job.
 In order to do that, you would need to setup a SMTP send out only server.
 Refer to [this article](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-debian-10) for detail explanations and instructions.